 The subroutines to execute these commands are divided into two groups: the interpreter and the extended interpreter.
-The starred (\) commands in the preceeding list require the extended interpreter, which is discussed in a later section.
+The starred () commands in the preceeding list require the extended interpreter, which is discussed in the chapter on the form generator.

 The field programs may be assigned to particular fields in a pass of the form generator.
 When the form is written out, the relocatable program will be converted to "absolute" code and written to the form file.